julietabarrozo/dashboard_feriados/README.md

-# ⏳ Holiday Compensatory Time Tracker
+# ⏳ Holiday Compensatory Days Tracker

 ## 📌 Overview
 An interactive web dashboard designed to track and manage compensatory days off accrued by employees for working on holidays.